 of the process corresponding to

 the given pid.
-If there is no task corresponding to the provided valid pid,
+If there is no task corresponding to the provided valid PID,

-the syscall should return -1
+the syscall should return -ESRCH

 .euid